evaristovidal/plainblog/README.md

 ## Overview

 The application PlainBlog is an example architecture of a fake blogging system providing some basic endpoints.
-The get services can return Json or XML based on the Accept header.
+The services can return Json or XML based on the Accept header.

 - `GET api/post` (gets all posts)